react-ui-org/docoff/README.md

 1. The documentation elements are `<textarea>` based custom element.
-This is needed so as that special HTML characters (`<`, `>` etc.) are not parsed by the browser and are accessible to the JS as text.
+This is needed so as that special HTML characters (`<`, `>` etc.) are not parsed by the browser and are accessible to JS as text.
 2. All rendering code is run from within a `<script>` tag inserted into the document.
-This is needed so that the `React` version is not hard coded in this library and can be loaded by the user in the desired version.
+This is needed so that the `React` version is not hard-coded in this library and can be loaded by the user in the desired version.
-3. `@babel/standalone` is loaded via CDN because that seems to be the only supported way
+3. `@babel/standalone` is loaded via CDN because that seems to be the only supported way.

 ### Usage